RachMink/Interactive-Lab-Hub/Lab 3/README.md

 # Lab 3 Part 2

-For Part 2, you will redesign the interaction with the speech-enabled device using the data collected, as well as feedback from part 1.

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...
+   Answer:
+   - Add a shuffle song feature if someone wants a new chosen song
+   - use Youtube instead of Spotify API
+   - There is a slight delay between the users speech input and the song output

-2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+3. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+   - screen interface
+     "speak now"
+     "listening..."
+     "loading"
+     song representation

-3. Make a new storyboard, diagram and/or script based on these reflections.
+5. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system